yoctoalex/eap_lab/README.rst

 .. figure:: _figures/134.png

-We can also learn all the information about our protection and its settings, as well as about each attack type in ""policy" section:
+We can also learn all the information about our protection and its settings, as well as about each attack type in "policy" section:

 .. figure:: _figures/135.png